Naedri/DARCDEVIL-circle/README.md

 # Hackathon-Impact-triangulation

-A python program to calculate the intersections between circles.
+Algorithm developed in the framework of a Hackathon for the positioning of arrows impact on target by triangulation (calculate the intersections between circles and parabolas).

 ## Set up the app